Ada-Developers-Academy/core-unit-2/intro-to-web-development/intro-to-clients-servers-http.md

 1. When Meghan is on her computer, she visits bookface.com on her browser Mozilla Firefox.
 1. When she clicks the button "Get All Posts," her browser acts as a _client_.
 The browser makes an HTTP request to the bookface.com servers.
 The HTTP request has details that say, "The client wants a list of all posts."
-1. The bookface.com server receives this HTTP request that asks for all posts, and needs to create an HTTP response with this data.
-The server talks to all of the databases and services it needs to, and constructs the appropriate HTTP response.
+1. The bookface.com server receives this HTTP request that asks for all posts, and begins creating an HTTP response with this data.
+The server talks to all of the end-points, the databases, and services it needs to, and then constructs the appropriate HTTP response.
 Then, it sends the HTTP response back to the client.
 1. Meghan's browser, the client, receives the response.
 Because the response contains the bookface post data, the browser says, "I need to read this response and display all posts."

 An hour later, Meghan wants to update her status.

 1. Meghan finds the form on bookface.com that lets her write a new post inside of her browser.
 She types, "Hello, World!
 I'm on bookface.com!"
 1. Meghan presses the button that says "Post."
-At this point, the browser, the client, makes another HTTP request to the bookface.com servers. _This_ HTTP request has details that say, "The client wants to post "Hello, World!
-I'm on bookface.com!""
+At this point, the browser (aka the client), makes another HTTP request to the bookface.com servers. _This_ HTTP request has details that say, "The client wants to post 'Hello, World!
+I'm on bookface.com!'."
 1. The bookface.com server receives this HTTP request.
-When the server looks at this request, it's programmed to create a new post with the correct text, user data, timestamps, and any other information.
+When the server looks at this request, it is programmed to create a new post with the correct text, user data, timestamps, and any other information.
 Then, the server is programmed to save this to the database.
-1. Then, the server needs to give back an HTTP response.
+1. Next, the server needs to give back an HTTP response.
 The server responds with the message, "The post was created successfully."
 1. Meghan's browser, the client, receives this response.
 The browser sees the message, "The post was created successfully."
 Then, the web browser changes, and there is a new yellow box that says "Post created."

 ### !callout-info